How To Adjust The Size Of The Root Partition On Live Arch Linux

 Then, press ENTER to continue booting into live system.
 Check if the root partition’s size is modified or not using “df -h” command.

 As you see in the above screenshot, I have adjusted the size of the root partition.
-I can now able to install and test more applications under my Arch Linux live system.
+I can now able to install and test more applications in my Arch Linux live system.

 In case you forgot to add the “cow_spacesize=1G” line in the boot menu, you can still adjust the root partition size after booting into your live system by running the following command: